- 1 How Much Does IVF Cost in Wisconsin?

 – Cade Foundation

 The Cade Foundation grant is one of the most popular ones.
 It offers a Tinina Q Cade Foundation grant annually for up to $10,000.
 The application fee is $50 which is used to raise funds for the next year.

 Most fertility clinics in Wisconsin come up with a financing plan to help patients get their treatment outsourced by an organization.
 These financing companies make the loan process easy and stress free.

 Aurora Health Care in WI

-Aurora Health Care Center is one of the top listed fertility clinics in Wisconsin.
+Aurora Health Care Center is one of the top listed fertility clinics.
 The clinic helps patients pay for the cost of IVF in Wisconsin through its multiple treatment packages.
 At Aurora HealthCare center patients can find flexibility through the following packages:

 – IVF Package: $12,500-$12,800

 This IVF package includes all ultrasounds, lab works, egg retrievals, embryo culture and transfer, one year storage of the egg.
 If for any reason the treatment is canceled before the procedure of egg retrieval, patients will be refunded $8,750.
 If the treatment is canceled after the embryo transfer, the amount refunded to patients would be $1,725.